 MSCA Value Statement:

-MSCA’s objective is to be the primary membership organization in mid-Florida for manufacturers and the manufacturing supply chain by providing its members with direct access to resources crucial to growing and sustaining their business.
+MSCA’s seeks to assist our members with direct access to resources crucial to growing and sustaining their business.
 MSCA is both an educational and networking organization that delivers value to its members through workforce education, workforce development, advocacy, grant assistance, compliance assistance and business process gap assessment consultation.

-- Advocate for both Manufacturers and Supply Chain organization in the Mid-Florida Region and state-wide.
+- Advocate for both Manufacturers and Supply Chain organization in central Florida

 - Provide High-Quality Educational Services